Saturday, November 15, 2014

 It won an enviable Michelin star...

 ...and it's one of the hardest places to get a reservation.
 Tony Lu is the chef/owner.
 He operates three mansion-restaurants across the city.
 Of the 16 rooms, some were open to the public areas, but most were private.
 Happy voices resounded from upstairs.
 Proper-looking servers scooted by, and the place smelled wonderful.
-We had our own private dinning room.
+We had our own private dining room.

 Our talented waiter was subserviently respectful and perfectly polite.
 Always opting to try different and new things, we ordered a bottle of Chinese yellow wine, which the waiter warmed, decanted, and poured into small cups (resembling the kind that you'd eat soft-boiled eggs from).
 He kept enough for Mike, who was taking the bullet train from his home to Shanghai to dine with us: a one-hour trip.
 (It's great to have modern infrastructure/travel options).